Tantric Awareness Apprenticeship Program

 $5,000 for one week and $8,000 for 2 weeks

 Why so much?
 Because you learn a shit ton in an immersive environment, skills that you will build your entire livelihood on for years to come, and quite honestly it takes a lot of my energy because I care deeply about you having a safe and educational experience.
-These immersion weeks are most often held in Nashville, TN.
-Other locations are sometimes possible, but often require an increase in fee.

 Once we are booking with real clients, you receive 30% of the client fee to honor your work.
 You can use this 30% to help pay for your apprenticeship.
 Payment plans are available.

 For phone or Skype coaching sessions to help established practitioners rejuvenate their skills or business practices, initial consultation is $250 for 90min-2hr.
 After that, we can determine the duration and depth of our engagement and negotiate an appropriate fee.